 Across all our disciplines, the magnificent FIS World Championships for the most part enjoy excellent conditions in the northern hemisphere.
 More pleasing still are the signs of interest in skiing among the younger generation, which gives us good cause to regard this year as a year of real progress.
 On the other side of the coin, we have stagnating snowboard and ski equipment sales; lower average viewing figures for the events that were broadcast on TV; long-term climatic changes and the fear of what this will bring; declining numbers of leisure skiers at grassroots level; and in many places a slowdown in the development of resorts.

 While there is no real reason for panic, we do need to recognise that the next few years will be challenging, and we need adapt in order to halt and reverse the current negative trends.

 One of the initiatives that will play a key part in safeguarding the future of our sport is surely the FIS Bring Children to the Snow project, which is now enjoying more and more success and recognition on a global level.
-On FIS World Snow Day 2015 at the end of January, more than 700 different initiatives were organised in some 40 countries.
+On FIS World Snow Day 2016 at the end of January, more than 700 different initiatives were organised in 53 countries.